Seema Aziz: Career

 Seema is also a board member of Sarena, a sister industry of Sefam.

-Since 2011 she has served as Chairperson of TUSDEC (Technology Upgradation and Skill Development Company) and is on the governing body of TEVTA (Technical Education and Vocational Training Authority), and on the Boards for the Pakistan Fashion Design Council; Punjab Board of Investment and Trade, Mobilink Foundation and the Punjab Education Foundation.
+Since 2011, she has served as Chairperson of TUSDEC (Technology Upgradation and Skill Development Company) and is on the governing body of TEVTA (Technical Education and Vocational Training Authority), and on the Boards for the Pakistan Fashion Design Council; Punjab Board of Investment and Trade, Mobilink Foundation and the Punjab Education Foundation.

 In 2018, Seema Aziz was chosen as a member to be on the Council of Business Leaders formed by the Prime Minister of Pakistan, Imran Khan.
 The CBL is headed by the prime minister and is aimed to supervise implementation of decisions for exports and account deficit issues.

 Philanthropic work

 Aziz is a well-known social activist and philanthropist.
 She founded the NGO, CARE Foundation Pakistan in 1988 as a non-profit, educational organization.
 The NGO aspires to provide quality education to the underprivileged children in Pakistan.
 She started this NGO in Lahore as a result of a destructive flood that hit Pakistan.
-She started off with building one school and has now CARE Foundation has grown to build 888 schools thought Pakistan.
+She started off with building one school and has now CARE Foundation has grown to build 888 schools throughout Pakistan.
 Her NGO has currently 285,000 students enrolled in schools and is one of the largest educational NGOs in Pakistan.
 It currently has over 130,000 graduates and over 3,775 teachers.
 The organization also operate a scholarship program that supports students all over Pakistan.
 CARE has also started a dedicated Teacher Training Center (TTC).

 Seema is also working with another educational NGO Tele Taleem, where she is on the advisory board.

 Awards and achievements

 Due to her philanthropic efforts, Seema Aziz was named Philanthropist of the Year by Hello!
 Pakistan Magazine.
-The Forbes also published an article on her life and achievements titled "Fashioning A New Future For Pakistan."
+Forbes also published an article on her life and achievements titled "Fashioning A New Future For Pakistan."

 She also an award winner of Barclay's UK Woman of the Year Award in 2016.
 The award recognized her extraordinary efforts for contributing to education in Pakistan.
 According to the Women of the Year, "Seema’s extraordinary contribution to education in Pakistan, based on her belief that every child has a right to an education.
 She set up the CARE foundation after discovering many children in the countryside had no school to go.
 The charity has given hundreds of thousands of children a brighter future."